labxscut/UGES/code.md

-# UGS-brca breast cancer intrinsic subtype classifier
+# UGES breast cancer intrinsic subtype classifier

-Here, we complete the UGS-brca pipeline on a small sample dataset.
+Here, we complete the UGES pipeline on a small sample dataset.
 Our starting point is based on pre-processed genomics/epigenomics/expression/clinical data that have been segmented by sample.
 We demonstrate how the data can be imported into R software for analysis.

 ## Getting ready